mistermichaelll/RC_BB_Shiny/README.md

   - Single game/full season
   - Date selection
   - Player selection
+  - Automatic updating each season

 ## Desired Features
 As always, there are some features that we hope to add in the future.
 These include:

   - Downloadable data/shot charts/etc.
   - Player input selected instead of typed
+  - Player rosters accessed from database instead of a prewritten CSV

+## Possible Issues (and their possible solutions)
+There are a few ways that the code is structured that require attention every now and then.

+  - Rosters have to be updated manually until we find a way to upload them to the server (this will require an update)
+  - We have yet to test the automatic updating, so this may require a patch in the future